 It’s different than Social Security Disability Insurance.
-Another common replacement for long-term disability insurance?
-Social Security Disability Insurance (SSDI).
 SSDI is a government program that provides a monthly stipend, based on past earnings, to people under age 65 who are disabled.
 While this sounds exactly like something you want your disability insurance to do, it can be hard to qualify for SSDI; you typically need to be completely disabled to qualify.
-You can collect from both your private long-term disability policy and SSDI, and with a Social Benefits Offset Rider, you can reduce your private policy by the amount you receive from SSDI, lowering the amount you pay.

 Your employer disability coverage isn’t good enough.
 We’ve said it before, and we’ll probably say it again: your employer-sponsored insurance coverage probably isn’t enough.
 You could end up taking home only 40% of your income through a group plan.

 You shouldn’t bank on not getting disabled.
 It’s easy to think that you don’t need long-term disability insurance simply because you won’t be disabled during the course of your career.
-1 in 4 people in their 20s will become disabled before they retire.
+One in four people in their 20s will become disabled before they retire.